ThePizza1k/crossbridge-swc-lua/docs/lua/REFERENCE.md

 ## Buffer Library

 The buffer library allows the creation and usage of fixed size, mutable blocks of memory.
+This library is modeled after luau's buffer library, but has some differences.
+(Most notably, this uses big-endian order)

 <details>
 <summary>Buffer functions</summary>